anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     :   - We first give the Juvix code of the action label datatype
-          named `[EngineFamilyName]ActionLabel`.
+          named `[EngineFamilyName]ActionLabel`
+          with auxiliary code in a `??? note "Auxiliary Juvix code"` admonition.

     :   - Then we have
-          one sub-subsection for each action tag of the Juvix datatype, with a level three heading  `### [Action Tag ⟨i⟩]`.
+          one sub-subsection for each action tag of the Juvix datatype, with a level three heading  `### [Action Tag ⟨𝑖⟩]`.
-          In these sub-subections, we have the following.
+          In these sub-subsections, we have the following.

           Action tag code snippet

-          : We first have the code snippet of the constructor, quoting the resepective portion of the Juvix datatype.
+          : We first have the code snippet of the constructor, quoting the respective portion of the Juvix datatype.

           Description